saraclohisey/lab_handbook/preparing_manuscript_for_publication.md

 Read through them a number of times, formulate a plan and then contact your co-authors.

+### Addressing Comments

+Brief rules:
+- Be polite.
+Be nice.
+You may not agree with the reviewers but you don't need to be mean about it.
+- Make everything easy for the editor/reviewer.
+- If it is your first time, please ask more experienced lab members for some examples.
+- If you change figures, don't make the reviewers go searching.

+Create two new files:

+- File1 : Copy/Paste all the reviewer comments and after each individual comment write a short response to that comment.
+For example

+`
+Reviewer2: I think you don't know how to add 2+2.
+Answer: We thank Reviewer 2 for this insightful comment.
+Please see a basic mathematics text for the interpretation of 2+2 which we beleive is in agreement with the conclusions made in our manuscript.
+`

+- File2: A copy of the manuscript with all changes tracked (and line numbers referenced in File1).

 ### Resubmission
 - [ ] When resubmitting, have all co-authors had enough time to comment on the revised manuscript?
 Should you follow up with co-authors who haven't sent anything?